pyvisa/pyvisa/docs/migrating.rst

 Dropped support for string related functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The VISA library includes functions to search and manipulte strings such as `printf`,
+The VISA library includes functions to search and manipulate strings such as `printf`,
 `queryf`, `scanf`, `sprintf` and `sscanf`.
 This makes sense as visa involves a lot of
 string handling operations.
 The original PyVISA implementation wrapped these functions.
 But these operations are easily expressed in pure python and therefore were rarely used.

 PyVISA 1.5 keeps these functions for backwards compatibility but it will be removed in 1.6.

-We suggest that you replace such functions by pure python version.
+We suggest that you replace such functions by a pure python version.

 Isolated low-level wrapping module